secretGeek/today-i-learned-staging/git/git_config.md

 The setting above will be overridden by any of those below:

-For the current user (i.e. global) regardless of which repo we are in.
+For the current user (i.e. "global") regardless of which repo we are in.

     git config --global user.name "John Doe"